kristinemlarson/vaccine_bash/README.md

 ### vaccine_bash
 This bash script queries https://vaccinespotter.org every minute.
-That site is updated each minute, so I only run this script every minute.
+That site is updated each minute, so this script only checks every minute.

 ### Requirements